Parent Education Programs

 - Dr. Robert Brooks - Raising Resilient Children & Adolescents- Aug.
 24, 2008

 John Tummon, a prevention specialist with FCD Prevention Works, presented a workshop for SSA parents to offer support and guidance in helping children enjoy an alcohol- and drug-free adolescence.
 He provided up-to-date facts and statistics about current drug and alcohol use and trends, and offered effective ways to communicate with children about alcohol and drugs from a health-based perspective.
 Tummon also spoke to students in grades 7-12 and to Middle and Senior School faculty during his two-day visit to campus.
+Missed the presentation?
+Watch a video of the parent presentation.

 Alexander Heffner, host of the PBS series The Open Mind, spoke to parents about the divisiveness saturating contemporary politics, the proliferation of fake news and social media clickbait, and how we can try to correct the vicious cycle of incivility.
 Heffner also spoke to Senior School students at an all-school assembly the following morning.